 Arizona Board of Cosmetology Disciplinary Actions

 Arizona Board of Cosmetology disciplinary actions are given tocosmetologists with a license or certification in Arizona.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
-It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
-Chelle Law’s Arizona Board of Cosmetology Attorneys have represented over 1,000 health care professionals before Arizona licensing boards.
-At Chelle Law, our attorney’s have the experience to helpcosmetologists with all Arizona Board of Cosmetology matters.
+It’s the job of the Board to review any complaint alleging a violation of Arizona laws and regulations.
+Chelle Law’s Board of Cosmetology Attorneys has represented over 1,000 healthcare professionals before Arizona licensing boards.
+At Chelle Law, our attorneys have the experience to helpcosmetologists with all Board of Cosmetology matters.

 Thus, at a Board Meeting, the Board will vote to determine the outcome of each investigation.
 The Board can vote on a non-disciplinary outcome or vote to offer thecosmetologist formal discipline.
 Disciplinary actions can include:

 - Letter of Reprimand